-Opportunity is all about the people in our business, all 29,000 of us up and down the UK and Germany.
-Our opportunity pillar aims to set our teams up for success through industry leading training and development, feel proud to work for Whitbread and feel part of a supported, inclusive and diverse workforce.
+Opportunity is all about the people in our business, all 35,000 across the UK and Germany.
+This pillar aims to set our teams up for success through industry leading training and development, ensuring team member wellbeing is considered in everything we do, helping teams to feeling proud to work for Whitbread and championing inclusivity across the organisation and improving diversity.

 RAISED FOR GREAT ORMOND STREET HOSPITAL CHILDREN’S CHARITY

 It’s crucial that we go above and beyond for the communities we are a part of.
 The community pillar of our strategy focuses on giving back, whether it’s through volunteering, fundraising or making sure we’re responsible for the wellbeing of our guests through a great night’s sleep and providing healthy and delicious food.

 REDUCTION IN CARBON EMISSIONS INTENSITY IN 6 YEARS

 The Responsibility pillar focuses on doing everything we can to support the world around us.
 Through driving down our carbon emissions and reducing waste, to collaborating with global supply chains to respect the human rights of workers and making sure our company policies ensure robust governance.
 We have a responsibility to do business the right way.

 Governance of our sustainability programme is managed by our core sustainability team, who work closely with stakeholders across the business to deliver and manage progress against our targets.

 This team reports into the General Counsel who sits on the Executive Committee and Board, enabling quick escalation for any emerging focus areas or issues.
 For more information on how sustainability is governed at Whitbread, please see our ESG report.